Cheese: Curdling

 In industrial production of Emmental cheese, the as-yet-undrained curd is broken by rotating mixers.

 A required step in cheesemaking is to separate the milk into solid curds and liquid whey.
 Usually this is done by acidifying (souring) the milk and adding rennet.
 The acidification can be accomplished directly by the addition of an acid, such as vinegar, in a few cases (paneer, queso fresco).
 More commonly starter bacteria are employed instead which convert milk sugars into lactic acid.
-The same bacteria (and the enzymes they produce) also play a large role in the eventual flavor of aged cheeses.
+The same bacteria (and the enzymes they produce) play a large role in the eventual flavor of aged cheeses.
 Most cheeses are made with starter bacteria from the Lactococcus, Lactobacillus, or Streptococcus genera.

 Swiss starter cultures include Propionibacterium freudenreichii, which produces propionic acid and carbon dioxide gas bubbles during aging, giving Emmental cheese its holes or eyes.

-Some fresh cheeses are curdled only by acidity, but most cheeses also use rennet.
-Rennet sets the cheese into a strong and rubbery gel compared to the fragile curds produced by acidic coagulation alone.
-It also allows curdling at a lower acidity—important because flavor-making bacteria are inhibited in high-acidity environments.
-In general, softer, smaller, fresher cheeses are curdled with a greater proportion of acid to rennet than harder, larger, longer-aged varieties.
+Some fresh cheeses are curdled only by acidity, but most cheeses have added rennet, which sets the cheese into a strong and rubbery gel compared to the fragile curds produced by acidic coagulation alone.
+It allows curdling at a lower acidity—important because flavor-making bacteria are inhibited in high-acidity environments.
+Curd made from rennet can release more whey than acid set curd, allowing for drier, harder, less acidic cheeses.

 While rennet was traditionally produced via extraction from the inner mucosa of the fourth stomach chamber of slaughtered young, unweaned calves, most rennet used today in cheesemaking is produced recombinantly.
 The majority of the applied chymosin is retained in the whey and, at most, may be present in cheese in trace quantities.
 In ripe cheese, the type and provenance of chymosin used in production cannot be determined.

 Curd processing

 At this point, the cheese has set into a very moist gel.
 Some soft cheeses are now essentially complete: they are drained, salted, and packaged.
 For most of the rest, the curd is cut into small cubes.
 This allows water to drain from the individual pieces of curd.

-Some hard cheeses are then heated to temperatures in the range of 35–55 C. This forces more whey from the cut curd.
-It also changes the taste of the finished cheese, affecting both the bacterial culture and the milk chemistry.
+Some hard cheeses are then heated to temperatures in the range of 35–55 C. This forces more whey from the cut curd, and changes the taste of the finished cheese, affecting both the bacterial culture and the milk chemistry.
 Cheeses that are heated to the higher temperatures are usually made with thermophilic starter bacteria that survive this step—either Lactobacilli or Streptococci.

 Salt has roles in cheese besides adding a salty flavor.
 It preserves cheese from spoiling, draws moisture from the curd, and firms cheese's texture in an interaction with its proteins.
 Some cheeses are salted from the outside with dry salt or brine washes.
 Most cheeses have the salt mixed directly into the curds.